gipi/blog/_drafts/reversing-usb-update-process.md

 and found that at ``0x004e02a4`` there is 4 bytes value corresponding at that address.

-Right clicking and choosing ``Data > pointer`` you can inform Ghidra that address stores a pointer to a function (you can also define a shortcut for data type you use frequently, I suggest you one for ``dword``).
+Right clicking on the address in the listing window and choosing ``Data > pointer`` from the menu you can inform Ghidra that the address stores a pointer to a function (you can also define a shortcut for data type you use frequently, I suggest you one for ``dword``).